Category: The Plague Years

-The Blues is set to appear as an upcoming episode of the Pseudopod Podcast, on Friday, September 13, 2013.
+The Blues appeared in episode 351 of the Pseudopod Podcast.
 I am beyond thrilled to have made a sale to the very market that got me interested in writing short horror.

 The first wave hits me as I stand on the old bridge, looking down into the green and still waters.
 It’s like an army of fingertips, starting in my scalp and tracing down my skin and I shudder involuntarily.
 Familiar fog takes shape in my mind, a cotton candy spiderweb, snaring thoughts and vibrating in time with the wind through the trees.
 In the distance I can hear King hollering, followed by the tinkling sounds of shattered glass, and then Leif’s laughter.